+The only designated 100year floodplain in Sammamish is Lake Sammamish.
+Localized flooding has been reported in wetlands and streams in the City.
 The two largest lakes fully contained within Sammamish, Beaver Lake and Pine Lake, have established lake management areas under the environmentally critical areas code (Section 21A.50.355).
 The edges of these lakes are also considered shorelines of the state, and as such are managed under the City's Shoreline Master Program which was approved by Ecology in 2011 (City of Sammamish 2011).
 Plans have been developed for both Beaver Lake and Pine Lake to manage water quality, particularly phosphorus inputs that contribute to algal blooms and consequent lake eutrophication.
 Stormwater BMPs that can achieve 80% reduction in phosphorus are among the recommended methods for controlling phosphorus inputs to these sensitive lakes, along with source control methods.